Milestone Investment Advisors LLC Makes New Investment in Nuveen Short-Term REIT ETF (BATS:NURE)

 Milestone Investment Advisors LLC purchased a new position in Nuveen Short-Term REIT ETF (BATS:NURE – Get Rating) during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission.
 The fund purchased 2,500 shares of the company’s stock, valued at approximately $71,000.
 Milestone Investment Advisors LLC owned 0.13% of Nuveen Short-Term REIT ETF at the end of the most recent reporting period.

 Other large investors have also bought and sold shares of the company.
 Harbour Investments Inc. increased its stake in Nuveen Short-Term REIT ETF by 527.1% in the 4th quarter.
 Harbour Investments Inc. now owns 878 shares of the company’s stock worth $25,000 after purchasing an additional 738 shares during the period.
 UBS Group AG purchased a new position in Nuveen Short-Term REIT ETF in the 3rd quarter worth approximately $89,000.
-Goldman Sachs Group Inc. bought a new stake in shares of Nuveen Short-Term REIT ETF in the 2nd quarter worth approximately $237,000.
-Morgan Stanley grew its position in shares of Nuveen Short-Term REIT ETF by 344.2% in the 4th quarter.
-Morgan Stanley now owns 10,084 shares of the company’s stock worth $287,000 after buying an additional 7,814 shares during the last quarter.
-Finally, Raymond James & Associates grew its position in shares of Nuveen Short-Term REIT ETF by 25.0% in the 4th quarter.
-Raymond James & Associates now owns 12,093 shares of the company’s stock worth $344,000 after buying an additional 2,419 shares during the last quarter.
+Goldman Sachs Group Inc. purchased a new position in Nuveen Short-Term REIT ETF in the 2nd quarter worth approximately $237,000.
+Morgan Stanley increased its stake in Nuveen Short-Term REIT ETF by 344.2% in the 4th quarter.
+Morgan Stanley now owns 10,084 shares of the company’s stock worth $287,000 after purchasing an additional 7,814 shares during the period.
+Finally, Raymond James & Associates increased its stake in Nuveen Short-Term REIT ETF by 25.0% in the 4th quarter.
+Raymond James & Associates now owns 12,093 shares of the company’s stock worth $344,000 after purchasing an additional 2,419 shares during the period.

 About Nuveen Short-Term REIT ETF